gorse-io/docs/src/ch02-01-feedback.md

 # Feedback Collection

-In a recommender system, data is the foundation of all recommendation results, and this section will briefly introduce how to collect user data for Gorse recommender system.
+In a recommender system, data is the foundation of all recommendation results, and this section will briefly introduce how to collect user data for the Gorse recommender system.
 The recommender system relies on the feedback between users and items as training data, and the quality of training data determines the quality of recommendations.

-## Users, Items and Feedback
+## Users, Items, and Feedback

-Recommender system is complex, but to maximize reusability, Gorse has abstracted the data used in a recommender system as a collection of three entities: users, items, and feedback.
+The recommender system is complex, but to maximize reusability, Gorse has abstracted the data used in a recommender system as a collection of three entities: users, items, and feedback.

 - **User:** A user entity consists of a user ID and labels describing the user.
-The user labels can be empty, but these labels helps to improve the recommendation accuracy of the recommender system.
+The user labels can be empty, but these labels help to improve the recommendation accuracy of the recommender system.

 ```go
 type User struct {